In this video, we take a look at what Email Authentication means, why it will improve your email delivery - and (from 1m08s onwards) how to set it up.

-- Only domains you own / have access to, can be authenticated (eg. gmail.com, hotmail.com, bigpond.com etc domains cannot be authenticated - hence, we recommend using a proper business email address for your communications to build trust with your users ...such as an email ending in @your-company-name-goes-here.com.au, and not a free- or ISP-email address)
+- Only domains you own / have access to, can be authenticated.
+Email addresses ending in domains like gmail.com, hotmail.com, bigpond.com (and so on) cannot be authenticated, as you don't own them ...hence, we recommend using a proper business email address for your communications to build trust with your users.

 Add Your Domain

 - Open the Account area (⚙️ icon, at top right).

 - Select Domains from the sidebar, then click .

 - Once you’ve set the domain, you will need to choose a hostname.
 The default value for this is ‘comms’ but you are free to change this to whatever you would like it to be.
 This value here will be seen by almost no one, so don’t worry too much about it.
 Once you have decided on the hostname, click

 - You will now see 3 records on the screen; Hostname, Domain Keys, and Domain Validation.
 Click

 Once you or your IT provider add these records to your domain it can take some time to register.
 Generally though with DNS, it can take up to 48 hours for completion.